 Amherst has numerous invasive plants.
 The five most common and most controllable are oriental bittersweet, autumn olive, common buckthorn, japanese knotweed and garlic mustard.
-Armed with the iNaturalist app and loppers, the Invasives Steward will identify, locate, record sightings and kill particular plants.
+Armed with the iNaturalist app and loppers, the Invasives Steward will identify, locate, record sightings and occasionally kill particular plants.

 Cruise town properties occasionally and be on the look-out for area patches and single instances of invasives.
 An area patch will be photographed, the GPS location noted and both sent to the ACC for commercial treatment.
-Single, isolated invasive plants will likewise be reported and noted for the steward’s personal smothering treatment at the proper time, generally when flowers or fruits appear.
+Single, isolated invasive plants will likewise be reported and noted for the steward’s treatment at the proper time, generally when flowers or fruits appear.

 The ACC can provide materials and a map of known or likely places to find invasives, based on the reported sightings.

 Identifying and managing invasive species (pictured above) is not hard.
 Follow the tips below.